snap-stanford/snap-python/doc/source/reference/GetModularity.rst

 .. function:: GetModularity(Graph, NIdV, GEdges=-1)

 Computes the modularity score of a set of node ids *NIdV* in *Graph*.
-The function runs much faster if the number of edges in Graph is provided in the optional GEdges parameter.
+The function runs much faster if the number of edges in Graph is provided in the optional *GEdges* parameter.

 Parameters:

 - *Graph*: graph (input)
     A Snap.py graph or a network.

-- *NIdV*: TIntV, a vector of ints (input)
+- *NIdV*: :class:`TIntV`, a vector of ints (input)
     The set of nodes ids from which the modularity score will be computed.

 - *GEdges*: int (input)